jupyter-on-kubernetes/lab-jupyter-on-k8s-03/workshop/content/exercises/04-kubernetes-spawner.md

 If you hadn't shutdown the Jupyter notebook instance before doing this, you will see that the pod for the Jupyter notebook instance will also be terminated when JupyterHub is shutdown.

-As we are down with this test, stop the watch on the pods.
+As we are done with this test, stop the watch on the pods.

 ```execute-2
 <ctrl-c>